 - Convert a trial-sized product into a full-size subscription item.

 - Offer an introductory subscription box that automatically transitions to the regular product.

 Even if your subscription model requires an initial fee, you can achieve that with the use of two differently priced products.

 Please visit our convertible subscription demo to view more information.

-If you are unsure of which version of Bold Subscriptions that you have currently installed, please visit Identify Your Version of Bold Subscriptions.
+This article is relevant to Subscriptions V1.
+If you have Subscriptions for Shopify Checkout on your store, please visit Subscriptions for Shopify Checkout Overview.
+If you are unsure of which version of Bold Subscriptions you have, please visit Identify Your Version of Bold Subscriptions.

 Using convertible subscriptions may require a bit more explanation than your typical subscription model.
 Below are a few tips and tricks you can use to make your store's expectations clear.